pashkov256/deletor/README.md

 - CLI mode is perfect for automation, scripting, and quick one-liners.
 It's essential for server environments, cron jobs, and integrating into larger toolchains.

-Unlike many traditional disk usage tools that focus only on visualizing disk space (like *ncdu*, *gdu*, *dua-cli*), Deletor is optimized specifically for fast and targeted file removal.
-It offers advanced filtering options by file extension, size, and custom exclusions, making it a powerful tool for real-world file management — not just analysis.

 ## 🛠 Contributing